 A Mental Health Day Treatment Program means non-residential, comprehensive, coordinated services to enhance maturation and social development and alleviate a person’s problem related to mental illness providing medical service on a regular basis for a scheduled portion of a 24-hour day including supervised personal care, treatment and psychotherapy in a medically supervised setting.

-Up to two years with annual fee.
+Up to 2 years with an annual fee.